-Note (): Effective from 1 January 2021, Income Tax (Deductions Not Allowed for Payment Made to Labuan Company by Resident) Rules 2018 (Amendment) 2020 [P.U.(A) 376/2020]
+Note (\): Effective from 1 January 2021, Income Tax (Deductions Not Allowed for Payment Made to Labuan Company by Resident) Rules 2018 (Amendment) 2020 [P.U.(A) 376/2020]

-Note ():
+Note (\\):

-Intellectual property right means a right arising from any patent, utility innovation and discovery, copyright, trade mark and service mark, industrial design, layout-design of integrated circuit, secret processes or formulae and know-how, geographical indication and the grant of protection of a plant variety, and other like rights, whether or not registered or registrable.
+Intellectual property right means a right arising from any patent, utility innovation and discovery, copyright, trademark and service mark, industrial design, layout-design of integrated circuit, secret processes or formulae and know-how, geographical indication and the grant of protection of a plant variety, and other like rights, whether or not registered or registrable.

 - iii.
 An amendment was made highlighting that any income derived from intellectual property by a Labuan entity that is chargeable to tax at the rate of 24% under subsection 2B(1A) for not complying with the substance requirements will also be taxable under the ITA 1967.
-This come retrospectively wef 1 January 2019. - iv.
+This come retrospectively w.e.f.
+1 January 2019. - iv.
 Guideline on prescribed Labuan business activities for non-licensed trading entities in Labuan International Business and Financial Centre (LIBFC) was issued on 24 January 2022 to clarify the Labuan business activities as prescribed in item 20 of the First Schedule of the Regulation.
 This guideline has come into effect from 1 January 2019. - v.
 Guideline on tax treatment for dormant Labuan equity was issued on 31 October 2022 to provide clarification on the tax treatment of dormant entities under the LBTA 1990 as prescribed through the Labuan Investment Committee (LIC) Pronouncement 1/2019 and 2/2019 dated 19 June 2019 and 11 December 2019 respectively.
-This guideline deemed to be effective from the year of assessment 2020 onwards.
+This guideline deemed to be effective from the year of assessment 2020 onwards. - vi.
+Labuan Business Activity Tax (Amendment) Act 2024 which was issued on 20 May 2024 states a person shall issue a self-billed e-Invoices in accordance with the condition imposed by the Director General and shall be treated as an electronic invoice when the person: - - acquires any goods sold or enjoys any services performed; or - provides electronic commerce platform in respect of any goods sold or services performed by any other person

-Subject Tax exemption e g 1 Withholding tax exemption from any gains or profit falling under paragraph 4(f) • Withholding tax exemption from any gains or profit falling under paragraph 4(f) of the Act received by a non-resident from a Labuan Entity.
+Subject Tax exemption 1 Withholding tax exemption from any gains or profit falling under paragraph 4(f) • Withholding tax exemption from any gains or profit falling under paragraph 4(f) of the Act received by a non-resident from a Labuan Entity.
 Effective from 11 February 2010 onwards.
-PU (A) 209/2012 - Income Tax (Exemption) (No. 4) Order 2012 2 2 Partial tax exemption on allowances for Malaysians working in Labuan • Tax exemption on 50% of the gross housing allowance and gross Labuan territory allowances received by Malaysian individuals from exercising an employment in Labuan.
+PU (A) 209/2012 - Income Tax (Exemption) (No. 4) Order 2012 2 Partial tax exemption on allowances for Malaysians working in Labuan • Tax exemption on 50% of the gross housing allowance and gross Labuan territory allowances received by Malaysian individuals from exercising an employment in Labuan.
 Effective from YAs 2011 to 2020.
-PU (A) 421/2011 - Income Tax (Exemption) (No. 9) Order 2011 3 3 Partial exemption for non-Malaysians on employment in a managerial capacity with a Labuan entity • Tax exemption on 50% of gross income received by non- Malaysian individuals from exercising an employment in a managerial capacity with a Labuan entity in Labuan. • Effective from YAs 2011 to 2020. in Labuan in Labuan PU (A) 420/2011 - Income Tax (Exemption) (No. 8) Order 2011 4 Tax exemption for non-Malaysian directors working in Labuan Tax exemption for any non-Malaysian citizen in respect of fees received by that individual in his capacity as a director of a Labuan entity.
+PU (A) 421/2011 - Income Tax (Exemption) (No. 9) Order 2011 3 Partial exemption for non-Malaysians on employment in a managerial capacity Tax exemption on 50% of gross income received by non-Malaysian individuals from exercising an employment in a managerial capacity with a Labuan entity in Labuan.
 Effective from YAs 2011 to 2020.